Dog & Butterfly (song)

 "Dog & Butterfly" is a song recorded by the rock band Heart.
 It is the title track to the band's fourth studio album Dog & Butterfly and was released as the album's second single.

 Description and origin

 The song is a more subdued effort from the band, differing from past hard rock-oriented hits, as Ann and Nancy Wilson pulled from their folk music influences.
 The song charted moderately in the US in 1979, peaking at #34 on the Billboard Hot 100.

 Ann has said she was inspired when she looked out a window and saw a dog relentlessly chasing a butterfly.
 She saw the song as an inspiration when things get tough to "keep going after it."

 Cash Box called it a "gentle acoustic ballad which rides a melodic verse and acoustic guitar and easy beat backing."
 Record World called it a "a light romantic ballad that should suit adult and pop playlists."

 Although it enjoyed only moderate chart success, the song has remained a setlist staple for Heart consistently through the years.

+Personnel

+Credits adapted from the liner notes of Dog & Butterfly.